mne-tools/mne-python/doc/source/manual/convert.rst

     The file containing the event definitions.
-This can be a text or fif format file produced by mne_process_raw or mne_browse_raw , see Section 4.10.5.
+This can be a text or fif format file produced by mne_process_raw or mne_browse_raw , see :ref:`CACBCEGC`.
 With help of this file it is possible to select virtually any data segment from the raw data file.
 If this option is missing, the digital trigger channel in the raw data file or a fif format event file produced automatically by mne_process_raw or mne_browse_raw is